PookMook/Me.js/README.md

  - basic HTML Display

 ### v0.2
+ - external JSON file retrieval

+### v0.3
  - bilingual

-### v0.3
+### v0.4
  - online JSON editor

-### v0.4
+### v0.5
  - MultiResume (you.domain.com/{hash}/resume) so you can select which information to show to who.

-### v0.5
+### v0.6
  - Dockerize it

 ### v1